-When you arrive at the Safari Park, approximately 9 ha of area, you will be able to meet about 80 herbivores, mostly from Africa and Asia, and increasingly more autochthonous species as of late.
-During the pause, you will have plenty of time to approach the animals and take a break at the cafe Sony i Lanka.
+When you arrive to the Safari Park, approximately 9 ha of surface area, you will be able to meet around 80 herbivores, mostly from Africa and Asia, and increasingly more autochthonous species as of late.
+During the pause, you will have plenty of time to approach the animals and take a break at the Café Sony i Lanka.

 Panoramic west side ride

 The panoramic ride continues on the western side of the island.
-There are 2 Brijuni islands on the horizon, the first island of the circular shape is Vrsar, and behind it the long and narrow one is the famous Vanga island.
-Vanga island looks like an open shell and consists of a northern, residential, and a southern, economic, part.
+There are 2 Brijuni islands on the horizon, the first island of a circular shape is Vrsar, and behind it the long and narrow one is the famous Vanga island.
+Vanga island looks like an open shell and consists of the northern, residential, and the southern, business part.
 The island of Vanga also represents government-owned properties where vacation is provided for high-level political officials.

 As the ride continues, you will notice evergreen undergrowth called maquis.
 About 400 different herb species are registered on the island, from unique forests of holm oak and laurel to beautiful wild orchids and exotic plants such as umbrella pine, cedar and sequoias.